-Residential and commercial buildings are responsible for 5.5% of global GHG emissions-a figure that jumps to 17.5% when buildings' electric and heating needs (i.e., indirect emissions) are included.
-CO2 emissions from building operations are currently around 10 GtCO2 (or 28% of global energy-related CO2 emissions) and final energy use in buildings increased from 118 EJ to 128 EJ between 2010 and 2019.
+Residential and commercial buildings are responsible for 5.5 percent of global greenhouse gas emissions-a figure that jumps to 17.5 percent when buildings' electric and heating needs (i.e., indirect emissions) are included.276 Carbon dioxide emissions from building operations are currently around 10 Gt of carbon dioxide (or 28 percent of global energy-related carbon dioxide emissions)277 and final energy use in buildings increased from 118 EJ to 128 EJ between 2010 and 2019.278

-Under IEA's Net Zero scenario, buildings sector emissions fall from 2.86 GtCO2 in 2020 to 1.81 in 2030 and 0.12 in 2050.
-Under the stated policies scenario, emissions from this sector are 2.71 GtCO2 in 2050.
+Under IEA's net-zero scenario, buildings sector emissions fall from 2.86 Gt of carbon dioxide in 2020 to 1.81 in 2030 and 0.12 in 2050.
+Under the stated policies scenario, emissions from this sector are 2.71 Gt of carbon dioxide in 2050.

 The global population is estimated to grow to 9.7 billion in 2050-the majority of whom will live in Asia, Africa, and Latin America-and demand for buildings and energy will continue to rise.
-Key factors in building sector emissions are the continuing use of coal, oil and natural gas for heating and cooking, improving access to energy in developing countries, increasing cooling needs (driven in part by extreme weather events), the proliferation of energy-consuming devices, and expanding floor area of buildings.
-These trends have outpaced efficiency improvements and decarbonization of electricity and heat.
+Key factors in building sector emissions are the continuing use of coal, oil and natural gas for heating and cooking, improving access to energy in developing countries, increasing cooling needs (driven in part by extreme weather events), the proliferation of energy-consuming devices, and expanding floor area of buildings.279 These trends have outpaced efficiency improvements and decarbonization of electricity and heat.280

 Recent growth in buildings' energy use follows a plateau in building emissions (2013 to 2016) caused by the declining carbon intensity of the power sector.
-GlobalABC's new Buildings Climate Tracker (BCT) shows that the rate of annual improvement (due to decarbonization efforts like energy efficiency) has been declining since 2017.
+GlobalABC's new Buildings Climate Tracker (BCT) shows that the rate of annual improvement (due to decarbonization efforts like energy efficiency) has been declining since 2017.281